 If you have any questions about the IRB or the application process, write to the IRB at firstname.lastname@example.org.

 If you routinely teach a course or courses in which you require students to gather data from human participants, you may draft a blanket application describing the general nature of the projects students are likely to conduct as well as the procedures for ensuring confidentiality, informed consent, and so forth.
 As long as the faculty member ensures that the projects conducted will satisfy the conditions stated, individual student projects will not require separate review.
-If you are interested in pursuing this option, feel free to contact the IRB chair at firstname.lastname@example.org to obtain a sample blanket statement.
+If you are interested in pursuing this option, you may complete the Instructor Application for Student Research Projects in Regular Courses (available under the Forms tab).
+Feel free to contact the IRB chair at email@example.com if you have any questions.

 A campus ethics committee exists for the purpose of supervising research involving human subjects.
 This committee must approve any proposal before the research can be conducted.
 The statements published by the American Psychological Association serve as guidelines concerning ethical principles in psychological research.
 All students in the Department of Psychology should be familiar with these guidelines.